o3de/o3de.org/content/docs/userguide/networking/multiplayer-gs.md

 You now have two simple component entities with rigid body physics in the level that you created\.

-## Step 2: Binding Sphere Transform Components to the Network<a name="network-multiplayer-gs-step-2-binding-sphere-transform-components-to-the-network"></a>
+## Step 2: Binding Sphere Transform Components to the Network {#network-multiplayer-gs-step-2-binding-sphere-transform-components-to-the-network}

 After you create the initial level with the sphere and the box, you bind the sphere’s **Transform** component to the network\.
 This allows the sphere's changes to be replicated over the network to clients\.